Been here? Rate It!

 During Christmas time there is a theme park on Leicester Square.

-By the square is also an Information center/ticket office.
+By the square is also an Information centre/ticket office.

 In the park there is a fountain with a statue of Shakespeare with dolphins, one of Charlie Chaplin and many other statues.